The Graduate School209 Tillman Hall, Rock Hill, SC 29733803-323-2204 or 800-411-7041E-mail: email@example.com

 All newly admitted students attending on-campus classes must meet the mandatory immunization requirements prior to registration.
 All readmitted students must check with Health Services (803-323-2206) to update their immunizations prior to registration.

-Students who did not attend Winthrop in the Spring 2016 semester as a regular graduate student must be admitted to the Summer or Fall 2016 semester prior to registering for courses.
-Most students enrolled in Spring 2016 who are continuing in good standing without change of status should require no admission action for the Spring semester.
+Students who did not attend Winthrop in the Fall 2016 semester as a regular graduate student must be admitted to the Spring 2017 semester prior to registering for courses.
+Most students enrolled in Fall 2016 who are continuing in good standing without change of status should require no admission action for the Spring semester.

 Contact the Graduate School for assistance with graduate admission or readmission.